katamb/juliet-top-25/README.md

    to the vulnerabilities and marks whether the file is vulnerable or not.
 5. The resulting dataset is in the `main` and `full-pre-processed-set` branches.

-NB!: The package names are not change here.
+NB!: The package names are not changed here.
 Before sending the files to LLM, the script replaces the package name.
-Feel free to change the package names in the pre-processing steps, however for easier understanding of the dataset, this was done in later stages during the experimentation.
+Feel free to change the package names in the pre-processing steps, however to simplify some manual steps, we only overwrote the package names before sending the file to the LLM.

 ## Stats about current dataset
 | CWE       | Count   |